Git Rebase: When and How to Rebase Branches

 How Git Rebase Works

 Rebasing works by taking the commits from your current branch and replaying them on top of another branch.
 Instead of combining histories like a merge, it rewrites your commits as if they were created after the latest commits of the target branch.
+The original commits are replaced with new commits that have new hashes but contain the same changes.

 # Switch to your feature branch